Iowa

 North Dakota has been called the “most complex [state] in the entire nation.”
 Nevertheless, one of the political consistencies of North Dakota is that it is a Republican state.
 Democrats have seldom occupied the governor's chair.
 Democrats have seldom held a majority of seats in both houses of the state legislature.

-Why are people moving out of North Dakota?
+Why are people moving from North Dakota?